Canon 1D Mark IV vs Sony A7S

 It is notable that the A7S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark IV does not offer wifi capability.
+In contrast, the 1D Mark IV does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the A7S have been discontinued, but can regularly be found used on eBay.
 The A7S was replaced by the Sony A7S II, while the 1D Mark IV does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Sony A7S Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark IV and the Sony A7S?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.